exlennis/fomo-system/docs/02-standards/fomo-controlled-VOCABULARY-v01.md

 - **System Integrity**: Preserves the logical structure of the FOMO system over time
 - **Scalability**: Provides a framework that can grow with evolving needs

-### 1.2 Relationship to Other FOMO Documents

-This controlled vocabulary integrates with and complements other FOMO project documents:

-- **Naming Standards** (`fomo-naming-STANDARDS-v02.md`): This vocabulary provides the specific terms to use within the naming patterns established in the standards document.
-- **Directory Structure** (`fomo-directory-structure-GUIDELINES-v03.md`): The terms in this vocabulary align with and support the organisation principles and folder hierarchy defined in the directory structure.
-- **Project Charter** (`fomo-project-charter.md`): This vocabulary upholds the vision and principles articulated in the charter, particularly regarding clarity, consistency, and balanced implementation.
-- **Implementation Plan**: The terms support the phased rollout approach, enabling incremental adoption across new files, active projects, and historical content.
-- **Tag Management**: This vocabulary supersedes the sample tag vocabulary in previous guidelines, providing an authoritative source for tagging terminology.

-### 1.3 Implementation Overview
+### 1.2 Implementation Overview

-This controlled vocabulary follows a "flat with controlled combinations" approach:
+This controlled vocabulary follows a `flat with controlled combinations` approach:

 - **Core Terms**: A concise set of single-word base terms form the foundation
 - **Combinations**: Terms can be combined using hyphens to create more specific descriptors